MicrosoftDocs/visualstudio-docs/docs/cross-platform/learn-about-mobile-development-with-xamarin.md

 With Xamarin Native you write separate UI code for each target platform: iOS, Android, and Windows.
 With this approach you have direct access to platform-specific APIs allowing a customized UI experience per platform.
 You also have full access to the native designer and controls for each platform to help with building the respective UI.

-Xamarin.Forms provides a generalized set of APIs that lets you write a shared UI layer for all platforms in a portable class library.
+Xamarin.Forms provides a generalized set of APIs that lets you write a shared UI layer for all platforms in a .NET Standard library.
 Xamarin.Forms renders to native controls on each target platform to give a native look and feel.
 Rather than using a designer, with Xamarin.Forms, you build your UI using C# and XAML.

 You don't need to decide which approach to take up front; apps can be implemented using a combination of both Xamarin Native and Xamarin.Forms:

 -   Use Xamarin.Forms to build general-purpose screens that provide similar UI and capabilities across platforms, such as logins, contact forms, and search results.

 -   Use a variety of customization capabilities in Xamarin.Forms to adjust UI on a per-platform basis.
-These include the OnPlatform API that can be used from both code and XAML, creating a custom view, extending an existing renderer, and creating a custom renderer.
+These include the `OnPlatform` API that can be used from both code and XAML, creating a custom view, extending an existing renderer, and creating a custom renderer.

 -   If necessary, use Xamarin Native to build screens that  use unique UI features of each platform, for example, a screen that uses native camera capture and image manipulation.